If you are a student, faculty, or staff member at the University of Virginia, you may elect to log in using NetBadge:

 For example, who else applied for the same job you did, who else violated the same policy, or who else had the same performance?
 Provide the protected characteristic of these individuals, if known, and if it relates to your claim of discrimination.

 For example, if your complaint alleges race discrimination, provide the race of each individual; if it alleges sex discrimination, provide the sex of each individual; and so on.

-Would you like informal resolution or formal resolution (an investigation)?
+Would you prefer informal resolution, negotiated resolution, or formal resolution (an investigation)?
 Please note that depending upon circumstances, EOCR may not be able to honor your preference.